-Dates, times, procedures, and eligibility conditions for registration are published in the Schedule of Classes, which is available in Charger Central, the Academic Advising offices, and on the UAH website.
-After the published deadline, registration requires approval from the Dean of Graduate Studies.
-A student must submit a written petition with appropriate documentation to substantiate extenuating circumstances to the Office of the School of Graduate Studies.
+If the withdrawal process is completed after the first six days of the semester, then the withdrawing student's name will be on the final roll of the class from which the student withdrew, and that course will be recorded on the student's permanent record with a final grade of W. After the published deadline, registration requires approval from the Dean of the Graduate School.
+A student must submit a written petition with appropriate documentation to substantiate extenuating circumstances to the Graduate School.
 The petition must include signatures from the instructor and the chair of the department that offers the course.
 All financial obligations to the University must be cleared before a student may register for courses.
 Students should consult with their academic advisor prior to registration.
 Non-degree students have a lower registration priority for full classes.

 A semester hour is an academic unit of credit awarded for the completion of educational activities.
 The amount of credit awarded depends on the expected amount of time required to complete in-class and out-of-class work during a semester for a course that is passed.
 For example, each semester hour awarded for a lecture course at UAH requires at least one hour of classroom or direct faculty instruction and a minimum of two hours out of class student work each week for approximately fifteen weeks for one semester.
 At least three hours of work per week is required for each semester hour awarded for practica, internships, activity courses, laboratory experiences, and distance learning courses, although there will be variations in the amount and type of instruction and the minimum amounts of outside student work to accommodate differences among academic disciplines and the natures of particular subject matters and courses.
 The institution reserves the right to make semester hour assignments that exceed the minimum time requirements stated.
 Time expectations for work outside of class are minimums and may be higher depending on the nature and level of the course as well as the ability, commitment, and learning style of the student.